"Faith Found Thru Hardship"

 However, the constant foul language should have been cut or greatly reduced.
 THE GREY also has some intense, strong, and scary violence.
 Finally, the nihilistic content destroys any merit the movie might have.

+THE GREY stars Liam Neeson as an oilman who gets stranded in an Arctic wilderness with four men when their plane crashes.
+The men learn vicious, hungry wolves are after them.
+They must bond quickly if they are going to come up with a good survival plan.
+As the men work to survive the wolves, the cold and a raging blizzard, they discuss the existence of God and faith.
+One man is a Christian.
+Another is an atheist who laughs at the idea of God.
+The oilman is in the middle.
+How will this religious debate play out when the men begin dying one by one?
 Everything about THE GREY is beautifully shot and harrowingly presented.
 Even the wolves sound like they’re in the theater.
 The cumulative effect of THE GREY is depressing.
 While it sometimes appears to take an Christian tone, it has a disturbing, relentless transition to denying God, faith and prayer.
 There are also some clear indications of the meaninglessness of life.
 However, the movie’s constant foul language should have been cut or greatly reduced.
 THE GREY also has some intense, strong, and scary violence, making it excessive.